bambora/dev.bambora.com/source/docs/guides/merchant_quickstart/setup.md

 layout: tutorial

 summary: >
-    Use this space to learn how to create and configure your account, and how to test our Payment APIs.
+Learn how to create, configure, and test your merchant account with our Payment APIs.

 navigation:
   header: na.tocs.na_nav_header